web-platform-tests/rfcs/rfcs/interop_charter.md

 The Interop Team can define additional public efforts/metrics beyond Interop 2022 and 2023.
 The process for doing that is decided by the Interop Team, may evolve over time, and is not defined by this RFC.

+The Interop Team also maintains the "Browser Specific Failures" metric on [wpt.fyi](https://wpt.fyi/).

 ## Risks

 This charter is not time limited.
 Yet, there is no guarantee that there will be enough interest to define a yearly effort/metric, or that participants will be able to find consensus.
 The outcome would simply be that there will be no new effort/metric announced.
 In such a case the Interop Team and/or the WPT core team should evaluate whether it's time for an official end to the charter.